cyberbotics/webots/docs/guide/using-your-ide.md

 Fortunately, you can use your favorite IDE to develop a Webots controller.

 A priori, Webots works with any IDE to create, build and debug robot controllers.
-It is simply a matter of setting up the IDE correctly to fulfill the Webots controller build rules.
+It is simply a matter of setting up the IDE correctly to use the build rules of Webots controllers.

-Documenting every IDE for each OS is a huge and unmaintainable task.
+Documenting every IDE for each OS is difficult to maintain.
-This is why only some of them are documented.
+Thefore, only some of them are documented here.
 They could serve as a reference for others.

 The build rules are:

 - The target executable file should have the same name as the controller directory, and follow strictly this path: `$WEBOTS_PROJECT/controllers/$(CONTROLLER_NAME)/$(CONTROLLER_NAME)$(EXE_EXTENSION)`.
-- The executable should be linked with the Webots controller library (and eventually include the corresponding path).
+- The executable should be compiled, linked and executed with the Webots controller library.
+Therefore a number of paths and/or environment variables should be set accordingly.

 %tab-component "language"